-We have completed two Phase 1 clinical trials in healthy volunteers, characterizing the pharmacokinetics and pharmacodynamic effect of etripamil.
-Our most recent Phase 1 trial (NODE-102) demonstrated no significant differences in etripamil plasma levels or pharmacodynamic outcomes between Caucasian volunteers or subjects of Japanese descent, which was the primary objective of the study.
+We have completed two Phase 1 clinical trials in healthy volunteers, characterizing the pharmacokinetics (PK) and pharmacodynamic (PD) effect of etripamil.
+Our most recent Phase 1 trial (NODE-102) demonstrated no significant differences in etripamil plasma levels or pharmacodynamic outcomes between Caucasian volunteers and subjects of Japanese descent, which was the primary objective of the study.
 In secondary analyses of all patients, the study showed that the relevant pharmacodynamic effect of 70 mg etripamil for PSVT, as measured by PR interval prolongation, is approximately in the range of 5 to 50 minutes.
-This period of time is consistent with data on time to conversion of SVT and data on heart rate reductions observed in NODE-301.
+This period of time is consistent with data on time to conversion of SVT observed in NODE-301.
 When interpreting an electrocardiogram, the interval between the P wave and the R wave, known as the PR interval, is a measure of conduction over the AV node.